 The University makes use of third parties in delivering some of its IT services.
 These third parties may intercept communications for the purpose of ensuring the security and effective operation of their service (for example, a third party which provides email services to the University may scan incoming and outgoing email for viruses and spam).

 Covert monitoring of computer use will only be authorised in exceptional circumstances where there is reason to suspect criminal activity or a serious breach of University regulations and notification of the monitoring would be likely to prejudice the prevention or detection of that activity.
 The period and scope of the monitoring will be as narrow as possible to be able to investigate the alleged offence and the monitoring will cease as soon as the investigation is complete.

 Only information gathered in relation to the alleged offence will be retained.
 This information will only be viewed by those for whom access is strictly necessary, for example in relation to potential disciplinary proceedings.

-This information will then be passed to the head of the relevant department, the Director of Computing Services and the University Secretary.
+This information will then be passed to the head of the relevant department, the Director of the Digital, Data & Technology Group and the University Secretary.
 In the event of any conflict of interest or unavailability of the University Secretary, the Director of Human Resources or Vice-President (implementation) may be substituted for him.

-It is the duty of the Director of Computing Services to identify any potential conflict of interests of the investigating staff.
+It is the duty of the Chief Digital and Information Officer to identify any potential conflict of interests of the investigating staff.
 Investigating staff are obliged to report a conflict of interest at the earliest opportunity should one arise.

 Document Control Information